 1| Evaluate Your Company + Your Brand

 The first and most important step is to take a look at your company and its brand.
 You need to take a step back and objectively consider all of the areas in which a digital marketing strategy will be directly affected by your branding.
 Is your company branded to align with small business owners?
-Do you have the support staff in order to carry out your marketing objectives?
+Do you have the support staff to carry out your marketing objectives?
 Are you in a position to share your brand with the world?
 Do you need to undergo a rebrand before you begin marketing your business online?
 Have you considered the process in which you will nurture your leads?

 These are all questions to ask yourself before you begin carrying out a digital marketing strategy.
 There is no point in spending the time, efforts, and funds creating a strategy that quite frankly, will not work.
 Instead, take the time to create a process from beginning to end of how your buyer’s journey will look like.
-There, you will often find the answers you need in order to determine whether or not your brand is ready to undergo a marketing campaign.
-This is what we call reverse engineering and it has to be done often.
+There, you will often find the answers you need to determine whether or not your brand is ready to undergo a marketing campaign.
+This is what we call reverse engineering, and it has to be often done.
 Think of where you want to be and work backward in determining the steps necessary to get from point a to point b.

 2 | Identify Your Ideal Customer by Building a Customer Persona

 When you are building a presence online, you need to figure out whom you are trying to reach.
 Sure, possibly everybody could benefit from what you have to offer, but having a detailed image of who your product or service will benefit will help narrow down your audience.
 This will, in turn, allow you to focus your marketing efforts on specific subjects online.
 Consider this: If you sell to everyone, you end up selling to no one.If you are always selling to everyone, you will end up selling to no one.Click To Tweet